andykais/ffmpeg-templates/README.md

 clips:
   # specify clips in an array, the only field necessary is 'file'
   - file: './some-neato-video.mp4'

   - file: './another-clip.mp4'
-    # use layout to place the clip somewhere
+    layout: # use the layout field to position and size the clip in the output
-    layout:
-      # lots of fields can accept fractions of the total size of the output
+      width: '50%' # lots of fields can accept percentages of the total size of the output
-      width: '1/2'
       x:
-        # regular integers are also accepted most places (in this case they are pixels)
+        offset: '12px' # regular pixel inputs are also accepted most places
-        offset: 12
-        # snap this clip to the lefthand side
+        align: 'right' # snap this clip to the righthand side
-        align: 'right'
-    # sometimes you may want to crop a clip, this is also optional
+    crop: # sometimes you may want to crop a clip, this is also optional
-    crop:
-      left: 50
+      left: '10%'

   - file: './something-really-long.mp4'
-    # you can specify an id for the timeline below
+    id: 'BACKGROUND_VIDEO' # you can specify an id for the timeline below
-    id: 'background-video'
+    speed: '50%' # slow down or speed up a video
+    trim: { end: 'fit' } # this video is too long, so lets make sure it is trimmed to the length of the next-longest video

 # by default, all clips are started at the same time, but you can use the timeline to change up that order.
 # Lets start one video in the background, and then play two other clips on top of it, one after the other.
 timeline:
   00:00:00:
-    - ['background-video']
+    - ['BACKGROUND_VIDEO']
     - [CLIP_0, CLIP_1]
 ```